jyoho62/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 query the database and unearth critical insights.

-- **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL**: The chosen database management system, which is ideal for handling the job posting data.

 - **Visual Studio Code**: My go-to for database management and executing SQL queries.